-Mr. Hurwitz provides strategic, executive, and operational oversight for the portfolio companies owned by Raider Hill’s clients as well as acquisition and retail advisory services for all investment activity.
+Mr. Hurwitz provides strategic, executive and operational oversight for the portfolio companies owned by Raider Hill’s clients as well as acquisition and retail advisory services for all investment activity.
 Prior to Raider Hill, Mr. Hurwitz held a variety of positions in the retail and real estate sectors dating back to 1986.
-Most recently, during a 16-year tenure at DDR Corp., Mr. Hurwitz led numerous departments beginning with leasing and development in 1999 and culminating with the responsibility of reviving the company in the post-recession era as CEO commencing in 2010.
+Most recently, during a 16-year tenure at DDR Corp, he led numerous departments beginning with leasing and development in 1999 and culminating with the responsibility of reviving the company in the post-recession era as CEO commencing in 2010.
 Mr. Hurwitz also served as interim CEO of Brixmor Property Group from February 2016 through May 2016.

 Professionally, Mr. Hurwitz is a member of the Board of Directors of Brixmor Property Group and retailer Diamonds Direct.
-Additionally, Mr. Hurwitz serves as an advisor to the Board of Directors of Edens and is currently Chairman of ICSC.
-Mr. Hurwitz also previously served as a member of the Board of Directors of GGP, serving as Lead Director, NAREIT Executive Board of Governors, and Governance Committee, in addition to the Board of Directors of DDR Corp., CubeSmart, Sonae Sierra Brasil, SA, and Boscov’s Department Store, Inc. He is a frequent speaker at real estate industry functions and has repeatedly been a guest discussing retail and real estate trends on CNBC, Bloomberg TV, and Fox Business.
+Additionally, he serves as an advisor to the Board of Directors of Edens.
+Mr. Hurwitz is also the current Past Chairman of ICSC, a member of the Board of Directors of GGP, serving as Lead Director, NAREIT Executive Board of Governors, and Governance Committee, in addition to the Board of Directors of DDR Corp., CubeSmart, Sonae Sierra Brasil, SA, and Boscov’s Department Store, Inc. He is a frequent speaker at real estate industry functions and has repeatedly been a guest discussing retail and real estate trends on CNBC, Bloomberg TV, and Fox Business.

-Founder and Chief Executive Officer, DLC Management Corporation, Elmsford, NY, United States
+Founder & CEO, DLC Management Corporation, Elmsford, NY, United States

 Adam Ifshin is CEO of DLC Management Corp., which he co-founded in 1991.
 Through his leadership, DLC has become one of the country’s largest owner-operators of retail shopping centers and among the most active acquirers of centers with value-added potential.
 Ifshin is also founder and president of Delphi Commercial Properties, co-founder and president of DLC Investment Securities Corp., and co-founder of DLC UrbanCore and DLC Development.
 Ifshin is chairman of the ICSC Government Relations Economic Sub-Committee and was chairman of the ICSC National Deal Making.
 He is also an active lobbyist for the shopping center industry and has testified in Congress on behalf of ICSC and The Real Estate Roundtable on the taxation of carried interests.
 Ifshin is a member of the Urban Land Institute and chairman of its Commercial and Retail Development Council.